-Students analyse and compare the use of argument and language in texts that debate a topical issue.
-Students read and view media texts in a variety of forms, including print, non-print and multimodal, and develop their understanding of the way in which language and argument complement one another in positioning the reader.
+Students also analyse the use of argument and language, and visuals in texts that debate a contemporary and significant national or international issue.
+They develop their understanding of the ways in which arguments and language complement one another to position an intended audience in relation to a selected issue.